 Table 10.
 The determinants of private sector participation in public entrepreneurial finance programs.
 The observations are public entrepreneurial finance program introduced between 1995 and 2019 with the requisite data.
 The dependent variable is a composite, measuring whether the program had a matching fund requirement, the involvement of the private sector in the investment decision-making process, and if it financed financial intermediaries.
-In Panel A, the independent variables include the natural logarithm of venture capital investment, population, and per capita GDP in the year immediately prior to the program introduction.
+In Panel A, the independent variables include the natural logarithm of venture capital investment, population, and per capita GDP in the year immediately prior to the program introduction, and measures of the effectiveness of government and rule of law in the year of the policy introduction.
 The first two specifications employ an ordered logit specification; the remainder, an ordinary least squares one.
 Panel B adds a measure of whether the program was early stage, and an interaction of this dummy it the effectiveness of government or rule of law score.
-The standardized beta ln (VC investments in prior year) in both Panel A and B measures in ln (VC investments in prior year).
+The standardized beta ln (VC investments in prior year) in both Panel A and B measures the percent change in the dependent variable relative to its mean with one standard deviation increase in ln (VC investments in prior year).